ANALYTICS POWERHOUSE: A solution to your product launches

 Self-service tool: Ad-hoc requests from leadership requiring quick data pulls are very common during launch environment.
 There needs to be an enablement platform that will visualize data in a manner consumable by various stakeholders.
 This platform (e.g. Spotfire, Tableau, and QlikView) on top of integrated launch dataset can enable analysts to extract data quickly and drag/drop variables to analyze data with basic visualizations.

-Anomaly detection and interactive deep dive: Where data is in question, it will be absolutely critical to quickly detect anomalies or unexpected patterns.
+Anomaly detection and interactive deep dive: Where data is in question, it will be absolutely critical to quickly detect anomalies or unexpected patterns using data science consulting.
 Stakeholders can be alerted for corrective actions in a timely manner.
 Various algorithms can be deployed to identify these anomalies and customized in a manner that makes sense to respective stakeholders.
 For instance, a regional sales director may be more interested to understand whether or not some of the top physicians have been reached by his sales reps.
 Also, this could help decision makers probe further on the reason for anomaly and define implementable corrective actions.

 Test scenarios and measurement framework: All of these efforts finally boil down to measurement and scalability.
 Various simulation techniques and scenario planning approaches can be leveraged to forecast the test outputs.
 A test control framework can help validate the outcome.
 For instance, Sales leadership may want to test higher call activity to a physician segment before scaling it to the whole nation.
 Enhanced call activity can be run on a few pilot territories to assess the returns compared to holdout/control territories.
 The outcome can help make informed decisions on increasing the sales force size at a national level.

-Organizations across the industry spectrum, not just pharma, are looking at ways to capture and capitalize on data as a means to their informed decision making process and competitive edge.
+Organizations across the industry spectrum, not just pharma, are looking at ways to capture and capitalize data analytics services as a means to their informed decision making process and competitive edge.
 It would definitely do well for forward-looking organizations to invest in an analytics powerhouse with all / some of these pre-built modules.
 For all good reasons, this powerhouse can help organizations trudge through paths never seen before and implement innovative product launch approaches never ventured.